 Outboards, while tons of serious fun, will have a very rough ride

 in the water, it will vibrate the fillings out of your teeth and bust your butt

 and back!
-It's handling is not particularly forgiving and this boat
+It's handling will not particularly forgiving and

 will flip or capsize if not driven with respect and common sense.

 However, you can't

 sink these babies!
 This little self bailing boat allowed you to submerge the boat and come back out of it being unsinkable!
 Truly amazing and a blast to run even in today's world of Jet Skis -- still a head turner and always gets a lot of looks and questions.
 Long Live The Fliver Boat!

 Scroll down and click on the thumbnails to look at sum Kool Fliver Boat Stuff!